CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Manufacturers try to surprise us with fancy claims like:

-Therefore, I recommend choosing a helmet you like and thinking about aerodynamics in the second instance.
-The differences between the aero helmets in this selection are minimal.
-Yes, races are sometimes decided within inches, and an aero helmet can play the difference, but will you be able to measure the difference between two high-end aero helmets?
+The differences between aero helmets in this selection are minimal.
+While races can be decided by inches, and an aero helmet can make a difference, it’s unlikely that you will be able to measure the difference between two high-end aero helmets.

 Ventilation

-Ventilation is an essential feature because it greatly contributes to your riding comfort.
-Unfortunately, aero helmets are known for worse ventilation than standard road cycling helmets.
+Ventilation is an essential feature that greatly contributes to your riding comfort.
+Unfortunately, aero helmets are known for having worse ventilation than standard road cycling helmets.

 Weight

 An average aero road bike helmet weighs around 280g (0.62lb).
-The lightest aero helmet is the HJC Furion 2.0.
+The HJC Furion 2.0 is the lightest aero helmet available.

-Weight is a relatively important factor, as a lightweight helmet is more comfortable, so it does not cause neck pain on longer rides.
+Weight is a relatively important factor, as a lightweight helmet is more comfortable and does not cause neck pain on longer rides.

 Certifications